Mirror, mirror…

 Thinking back on Adam Curtis’ thesis for Century of the Self, the advent of mirrors probably had a lot to do with the rise of consumerism and (ironically, with hidden camera technologies that could be embedded in ‘mirrors’) the surveillance capitalism that has captured us.

-So its not ironic that a new kind of reflective technology has put us at the threshold of a technological surge that will dwarf the social transformations of the glass mirror.
+So it’s not ironic that a new kind of reflective technology has put us at the threshold of a technological surge that will dwarf the social transformations of the glass mirror.

 The Art of Identity